As a parent, you juggle everything from your career, chores, friendships, cooking, and most importantly, your kids.

 Multitasking on different wavelengths

+Multitasking makes it hard for the still-developing brain to absorb information and connect thoughts and ideas.
 As harmful as multitasking can be for the brain, it also takes a toll on family relationships.
-Kids or parents who are constantly plugged in to cell phones, iPods or video games aren’t interacting with the family in meaningful ways.
+Kids or parents who are constantly plugged into their smartphones, tablets, laptops or video games aren’t interacting with the family in meaningful ways.

-“Kids who spend less time interacting with their parents learn less by example.
-They don’t get to see how adults actually behave,” says Dr. Lonzer.
+“Kids who spend less time interacting with their parents learn less by example,” says Dr. Benore.
+“They don’t get to see how adults actually behave.”

 Technological multitasking also increases generational boundaries.
-“It becomes difficult for parents and children to feel like they are part of the team that is the family,” says Dr. Lonzer.
+It becomes difficult for parents and children to feel like they are part of the team that is the family, and that sense of belonging is essential for a child’s development.

-That sense of belonging is essential for a child’s development.
-Kids need to feel like they are part of a unit before they begin to discover how they fit into the world at large.
+“Kids need to feel like they are part of a unit before they begin to discover how they fit into the world at large,” he says.

-“Multitasking is here to stay,” admits Dr. Lonzer.
-But she says you can lessen its impact on your family, even for a few minutes a day, in three ways:
+Multitasking isn’t going anywhere, but you can lessen its impact on your family, even for a few minutes a day, in three ways:

-Although life rarely slows down, Dr. Lonzer suggests setting appropriate limits with our to-do lists.
-“We’ll all continue to multitask, but try and be reasonable about it, and use common sense,” she says.
+“Although life rarely slows down, set appropriate limits with your to-do lists,” he says.
+“We’ll all continue to multitask, but try and be reasonable about it, and use common sense.”